 Like it or not, they have some advantages, even though they seem like so much burden on citizens and state residents at first sight.
 While every state has the right to place indirect taxes on whatever commodity is necessary, here are a few general advantages of imposing such taxes.

-Indirect Taxes are pretty discreet.
+Indirect Taxes are pretty discreet

 While governments are customary to impose direct income taxes on people, indirect taxes make taxation unnoticeable.
 As a result, it is easier for people to pay than dealing with the subtle burden of direct income taxes and filing tax documents every tax season.
-Additionally, independent contractors do not pay direct income taxes because they do not receive W-2 forms and their 1099 forms are not subject to direct income taxes.
-Therefore, indirect taxation provides a means for self-employed people to contribute to government revenue generation.
+Additionally, independent contractors do not pay direct income taxes because they do not receive W-2 forms, and their 1099 forms are not subject to direct income taxes.

-Payment and collection are easy.
+Payment and collection are easy

-It works as an excellent behaviour modifier.
+It works as an excellent behavior modifier

 Final thought